MicrosoftDocs/cpp-docs/docs/dotnet/adapter-stl-clr.md

 ### Remarks

 The member function returns the length of the controlled sequence.
-It is not defined in a specialization for `IEnumerable` or `IEnumerable<Value>`.
+It isn't defined in a specialization for `IEnumerable` or `IEnumerable<Value>`.

 ### Example